 My running story

-It hasn't always been easy and it hasn't always been fun, but it's been quite a journey.
+And my current journey hasn't always been easy and it hasn't always been fun, but it's been quite an experience.
 I've dealt with extreme asthma and allergy issues, low iron and Vitamin D deficiency, and I ran through pregnancy.

 In May 2012, after nearly a decade of talking about wanting to run, I finally got off the couch and did it.
 I was 32.
 And on that first run, I went out and ran 3 miles straight (no stopping and walking).
 I largely credit the two months of bootcamp (that included running loops throughout the workouts) plus a year of a elliptical training to the fact that I could go out and run that far right off the bat.